aimee-mcneil-melville/ToDo-Full-Stack/README.md

 1. [http://localhost:3000](http://localhost:3000)
 1. Get familiar with the existing codebase

+### What you're starting with

+The application is usable ... _ish_.
+You can view/add/edit events and view/edit locations.
+However, all changes are not being persisted - they only live in the server's memory.
+When the server is restarted, all changes will disappear.
+That's because `db/index.js` isn't currently using a database - its functions aren't even asynchronous.
+You will need to re-write all of the exported functions in `db/index.js` and, because they will be asynchronous once you've implemented them properly, you'll need to fix where they are being called in `routes.js`.
+But first, you'll need to create the database.

+Knex has been installed, the `knexfile.js` has been created and a `knex` script is waiting patiently for you in `package.json`.

 ## Create the migrations

 You'll need to create 2 tables: `locations` and `events`